-The Countess unbuttons his shirt and removes it.
+The Countess unbuttons his shirt and removes it preparing for the costume change.

 To the Winds, to the Waves to the Woods I complain Ah, well-a-day!
 My poor heart!
 They hear not my sighs, . . .

 SFX - the sound of a jiggling then a loud banging on the outer bedroom door.